What is a Consent Manager

 • Consent Artifacts, mentioned in the DPDP Act, enable secure, machine-readable consents, providing transparency and traceability in data sharing between businesses and service providers.

 Data is the most powerful resource for modern businesses and with great power comes great responsibility.
-The Digital Personal Data Protection (DPDP) Act enshrines these responsibilities into law, aligning with global standards like the GDPR.
+The DPDP Act enshrines these responsibilities into law, aligning with global standards like the GDPR.
 For the first time, Indian businesses are faced with strict obligations on the collection, storage, and processing of personal data with fines ranging from ₹50 Crore to ₹250 Crore per instance of non-compliance.

 At the heart of this law is Consent.
 A large part of the compliance challenge comes down to managing user consents by